tastee/tastee.github.io/src/how-to-use/js-extensions.md

 [Selenium Webdriver](https://www.seleniumhq.org/projects/webdriver/) is used to control the browser and execute Tastee lines which are translated into Javascript code.

-Therefore, within your instruction, you can use native javascript and part of the Selenium JS API to customize Tastee's behaviour and extends your scripts.
+Therefore, within your instruction, you can use native javascript and part of the Selenium JS API to customize Tastee's behavior and extends your scripts.

 Selenium JS API is exposed directly with :